noahbena/server/README.md

 *Dashboard of feedback
 *Connect Dashboard to Excel / Tableau ?
 *Email sent again after 15 days if no answer ?

+What does the project do?
+Who is the project for?
+Why is it different?
+How do I use it? (installation instructions)
+How does it work?